Spring

 With profuse purple or white flowers,

-With many a pointed blossom rising delicate, with the perfume strong I love,
+With many a pointed blossom rising delicate.

-The lilac with mastering odor holds me.
+The lilac with mastering odor holds me,

-A warble for joy of lilac-time, returning in reminiscence.
+A warble for joy of lilac-time, to sing with the birds,

 When the lilac-scent was in the air and Fifth-month grass was growing,